-Progression Pathways Education After successful completion of the BTEC Tech Award students can progress to study the visual arts at college.
-Many practical based courses require students to successfully pass a qualification in art and design and will ask to see the portfolio at interview stage.
-Student progress to study a range of courses including, stage make up, set design, interior design, graphic design, textiles, animation, hair and beauty and many more.
-Employment Career opportunities within the creative industries are numerous and wide ranging!
-For example practising artists, designers, illustrators, photographers, children's book illustrators, graphic design, set design or stage make up for theatre or film and television, production design for TV and film, teachers, web designers, gallery curators, animators, events management, advertising, interior design, architecture.
-The opportunities are endless!
-Career Links The vocational element of the BTEC course prepares our students for the world of work.
-They learn how to work to a client brief, consider end users and their needs when designing outcomes.
-They experience on location trips to support their understanding of working practice, they learn how to research, plan and time manage a practical project, collaborate with others, give and receive constructive feedback to support development.
-Costume Designer, Community Arts Co Ordinator, Play Therapist, Art Therapist, Mural Painter, Art Curator, Museum Education Officer, Art Restorer, Upholsterer, Furniture Designer Maker, Custom Bike Sprayer, Prop Designer, Stage Make Up Artist, Special Effects Make Up Artist, Website Designer, Interior Designer, Graphic Designer, Textiles Surface Pattern Designer, Civil Engineer, Games Designer, Children's Book Illustrator, Illustrator, 3D Model CAD Animator, Industrial Designer, Product Designer, Stop Motion Animator, Architect, Horticultural Designer, Nail and Beauty Technician, Hairdresser, Fashion Designer, Fashion Illustrator, Jewlry Designer, Ceramicist, Art and Design Teacher or Lecturer, Primary School Teacher, Nursery Nurse, Childcare, Photographer, GCSE Food Preparation & Nutrition Specification Eduqas GCSE - Food Preparation and Nutrition Overview GCSE Food Preparation and Nutrition is a linear specification with all assessments taking place in the final year of study.
-Opportunities over the two-year course include: - Cooking workshops with Professional chefs where exemplary practices are at the forefront - Work experience within the School Kitchens to see batch and mass production methods as well as to witness the principles of Food Hygiene and Safety in practise. - Regular visits from RAF Chef Alex LeMarquand to inspire the chefs of the future - Ready Steady Cook Competitions - Opportunities to work in a "Field Kitchen" - Opportunities to practise their skills on a regular basis (either weekly or fortnightly, depending on timetable allocations) Content Component 1: The Principles of Food Preparation and Nutrition • Written examination which equates to 50% of the qualification Component 2: Food Preparation and Nutrition in Action - Two non-examination assessments which are released at key points throughout the final year.
-These include: - a.
-Assessment 1: The Food Investigation (15% of the grade) - b.
-Assessment 2: The Food Preparation Assessment (35% of the grade) Students will study the benefits of healthy eating, tracking where their food comes from and the sustainable methods used to protect our planet for the future.
+• Islam Practices, Families and Relationships, Religion and Life, Human Rights Assessment There are 2 examinations in Ethics (no coursework/controlled assessment).
+Paper 1: Christianity and Islam (1 hour and 45 minutes) Paper 2: Themes (1 hour and 45 minutes) Progression Education: Ethics, Religion and Philosophy is a very well respected and traditional academic GCSE.
+As an academic subject, it lends itself well to a study of social sciences/English at A-Level (Psychology, Sociology & Politics), as well as the Humanities (Philosophy, Ethics, Law and History).
+As a subject that is assessed through a written exam, it helps develop writing to persuade and effective debating skills too.
+Employment: Common Careers for Ethics Graduates include: Lawyers, Police, Doctors, Journalism Politics, Human Resource management, Teaching and Lecturing, Museum and Art Gallery Curators, Social Workers, Policy writers & Civil Servants...but of course, Ethics can take you into almost any career as it is a facilitating subject.
+GCSE FOOD PREPARATION AND NUTRITION Overview GCSE Food Preparation and Nutrition is a linear specification with all assessments taking place in the final year of study.
+Opportunities over the two-year course include: cooking workshops with Professional chefs where exemplary practices are at the forefront, work experience within the school kitchens to see batch and mass production methods as well as to witness the principles of Food Hygiene and Safety in practice, regular visits from an RAF Chef to inspire the chefs of the future, Ready Steady Cook competitions, opportunities to work in a "Field Kitchen", opportunities to practice their skills on a regular basis.
+Content Component 1: The Principles of Food Preparation and Nutrition Written examination which equates to 50% of the qualification Component 2: Food Preparation and Nutrition in Action Two non-examination assessments which are released at key points throughout the final year.
+These include: Assessment 1: The Food Investigation (15% of the grade) Assessment 2: The Food Preparation Assessment (35% of the grade) Students will study the benefits of healthy eating, tracking where their food comes from, and the sustainable methods used to protect our planet for the future.
 The students will be able to utilise their scientific knowledge when looking at cooking methods and rates of reaction.
 They will have the opportunity to cook regularly, ensuring that their kitchen skills are secure, leading to mastery.
-There is a significant written element to the course with both Components requiring coursework folders that demonstrate their knowledge and understanding, showing a good grasp of the English Language.
-There is a financial commitment that must be undertaken by every student/parent who opts for and is successfully accepted onto the course.
+There is a significant written element to the course with both components requiring coursework folders that demonstrate their knowledge and understanding, showing a good grasp of the English Language.
 The expectation is that students will need to bring in their ingredients on a regular basis.
 If practical sessions are missed regularly, student's risk being removed from the course.
-Assessment Areas of Study: Balanced Nutrition, Food Hygiene and Safety, Food Science, Food Preparation & Cooking skills, Food Provenance & Sustainability, Environmental factors Assessment: 15% Practical - Scientific Experiment; 35% Practical - Practical Food Exam; 50% theoretical knowledge tested in a paper-based, written exam

-Progression Pathways Education Learners could progress onto further Level 3 qualifications and A levels, such as: - Advanced GCE in Design and Technology: Food Technology - Advanced GCE in Home Economics (Food, Nutrition and Health) - Diploma in Advanced Professional Cookery (Preparation and Cooking) - Certificate in Hospitality and Catering Principles - Professional Cookery Studies Employment Jobs directly related: Baker, barista, brewery worker, chef, farm manager, food scientist (food scientists develop and test different foods, making sure they are safe for humans to eat), nutritional therapist (nutritional therapists help improve and maintain health and wellbeing through diet and nutrition), school teacher, waiting staff.
+Assessment Areas of Study: Balanced Nutrition, Food Hygiene and Safety, Food Science, Food Preparation & Cooking skills, Food Provenance & Sustainability, Environmental factors Assessment: 15% Practical - Scientific Experiment; 35% Practical - Practical Food Exam; 50% theoretical knowledge tested in a paper-based, written exam Progression Education: Learners could progress onto further Level 3 qualifications and A levels, such as: Advanced GCE in Design and Technology: Food Technology, Advanced GCE in Home Economics (Food, Nutrition and Health), Diploma in Advanced Professional Cookery (Preparation and Cooking), Certificate in Hospitality and Catering Principles, Professional Cookery Studies Employment: Jobs directly related: Baker, barista, brewery worker, chef, farm manager, food scientist (food scientists develop and test different foods, making sure they are safe for humans to eat), nutritional therapist (nutritional therapists help improve and maintain health and wellbeing through diet and nutrition), school teacher, waiting staff.